ethyca/fides/docs/fidesops/docs/guides/connection_types.md

 To view a list of all available connection types, visit `GET /api/v1/connection_type`.
 This endpoint can be filtered with a `search` query param and is subject to change.
-We include database options and third party API services with which Fidesops can communicate.
+We include database options and third party API services with which fidesops can communicate.

 ```json title="<code>GET /api/v1/connection_type</code>"
 {